Flank/flank/docs/flank_mixpanel_metrics.md

 ## Total cost and cost per device type [cost]

-With these event's we can realize the report ```How many millions per month in spend is Flank responsible for on Firebase Test Lab? ```
+With these event's we can realize the report ```How many millions per month is spent on Firebase Test lab by way of using Flank? ```

 Fields: